 Maldegem-Vake: name of a Roman castellum.

-The fort at Aardenburg was built to replace the Maldegem fort.
+Not much later, the fort at Aardenburg was built to replace the Maldegem fort.